bns-hack/trapcodeio_bunnyshell-templates/.bunnyshell/templates/actix-vue-mongo/README.md

 /usr/src/app # bash dev.sh
 ```

-`dev.sh` contains a script to start the application in development mode, with file watching using the `air` package.
+`dev.sh` contains a script to start the application in development mode, with file watching using the `cargo watch ` command.

 📖 For more information on starting a remote Development session, please see: